-The Company rents its office space from Marlin Property Management, LLC ("Marlin") an entity owned by the spouse of the Company's former President and current Chairman of the Board of Directors.
-The lease is on a month-to-month basis as financial resources are available.
-The Company currently pays \$250 per month plus a proportionate share of utilities and insurance.
-For the three months ended October 31, 2018 and 2017, office rent was \$750 and \$750, respectively.
-For the six months ended October 31, 2018 and 2017, office rent was \$1,500 and \$1,500, respectively.
+The Company rented office space from Marlin Property Management, LLC ("Marlin") an entity owned by the spouse of the Company's former President and current Chairman of the Board of Directors.
+The lease was on a month-to-month basis as financial resources were available.
+The Company terminated the lease effective November 1, 2018.
+For the three months ended July 31, 2019 and 2018, office rent was \$Nil and \$750, respectively.